m4rt1nn/kubernetes-seal-unseal/README.md

 ## Extension Settings

-* `kubeseal.executablePath`: path to kubeseal executable
+- `kubernetes-seal-unseal.executablePath`: path to kubeseal executable
-* `kubeseal.useLocalCertificate`: Use local certificate file to seal secrets.
+- `kubernetes-seal-unseal.useLocalCertificate`: Use local certificate file to seal secrets.
 Set to false if certificate is on your cluster.
+- `kubernetes-seal-unseal.controllerNamespace`: Namespace of sealed-secrets controller.

 ## Known Issues

 This extension is very much work in progress.

 ## Release Notes

 ### 0.0.1

 Initial release

-### 0.0.2

-Added tests.
-Improved default parameters.
-Miscellaneous fixes.

-### 0.0.3

-Improved select certificate dialog

-### 0.0.4

-Improved error handling and error messages when underlying command execution fails

-### 0.0.5

-Security patches (updated npm dependencies)

-### 0.0.6

-Making certificatePath optional to allow use of cluster-side certificates

-### 0.0.7

-Security patches, updated mocha test framework, typescript version and the plugin framework

-### 0.0.8

-Support for multi-cursor selection